Ford to halt Romania production on slow EU demand

-BUCHAREST, Sept 20 (Reuters) - The Romanian unit of U.S. carmaker Ford Motor Co will halt production for 13 days in October, following a planned one week stoppage this month, due mainly to weak demand on the European market, it said on Friday.
+BUCHAREST (Reuters) - The Romanian unit of U.S. carmaker Ford Motor Co (F.N) will halt production for 13 days in October, following a planned one week stoppage this month, due mainly to weak demand on the European market, it said on Friday.

 Ford, which took over struggling carmaker Automobile Craiova in 2008, began production of its B-Max model at the plant last year.
 It now roughly produces 370 cars a day and 1,000 engines.